GOP senator apologizes for ad that digitally enlarged his Jewish opponent’s nose

 The looming end of the benefits also comes with a clear political dilemma in an election year: Unless Congress or the Trump administration intervenes, the Education Department will demand monthly loan payments from tens of millions of borrowers in October, just before they head to the polls.
 The department is already preparing to send warnings to borrowers, starting Aug.
 15, about the expiration of their benefits, according to people familiar with the plan.

 “People have now priced into their family finances not having to make a student loan payment during this crisis,” said Mike Pierce, who worked on student loan policy at the Consumer Financial Protection Bureau during the Obama administration.
-“Restarting these payments six weeks before the election seems […]
+“Restarting these payments six weeks before the election seems like […]

 Read the Full Article